 The following are some useful tips to grow your Afro hair:

-> It is very important to constantly moisturize your hairs.
+It is very important to constantly moisturize your hair.
 Moisturizing is part of your daily hair care routine in order to avoid breakage.
-Hydration leaves your hairs healthy and prevents from dryness and damage.
+Hydration leaves your hairs healthy and prevents dryness and damage.

-> The biggest question then arises how do you lock moisture in Afro hairs.
+The biggest question then arises how do you lock moisture in Afro hairs.
 I recommend you to apply the LOC method:

 L stands for leave-in conditioner or fluid as both are utilized by curls to give the dampness that will be fixed in.
 I suggest applying a moisturizing, water-based, leave-in conditioner to purify hair.
 Numerous ladies use water in a spray bottle for this purpose you can also add aloe Vera juice to that spray bottle.